google/oss-fuzz/docs/reproducing.md

 that the bug report CCs.
 This file contains the bytes that were fed to the [Fuzz Target](http://libfuzzer.info/#fuzz-target).

-If you have [properly integrated](ideal_integration.md) the fuzz target with your build and test system all you do is run:
+If you have already [integrated](ideal_integration.md) the fuzz target with your build and test system all you do is run:
 ```
 ./fuzz_target_binary REPRODUCER_FILE